timloveday1/digital-writing-folio/exercises.md

 #### Reflection on making poem

 The poem I've created almost ceases to be a poem, in part due to the speed it's displayed.
 I went for a hideous aesthetic, which makes it feel more like tech art, or a hybrid.
-I feel this gave me a good basis for understanding and adpating code, and the design elements are becoming clearer to me.
-I do not feel, however, this form will influence my final work.
+I feel this gave me a good basis for understanding and adpating code; similarly, design elements are becoming clearer to me.
+I do not feel, however, this form will influence my final work in any real sense, except, potentially, the 'unfurling' aspect.

 ## Week 5